Polymer & Plastics Engineering

 |Hispanic or Latino||2|

-Polymer Engineering appeals to people across the globe.
+Students from other countries are interested in Polymer Engineering, too.
 About 55.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea